 The Student Success Center offers course-specific tutoring for students enrolled in diploma or Associate in Applied Science degree courses.
 The service is free and designed to give individualized attention to students who want to improve their performance in specific curriculum areas.
-The Center employs peer tutors who are assigned based upon their area of expertise.
-Various study skill workshops are conducted.
-The topics include note taking, memory skills, listening skills, time management, and test taking.
+The SSC offers peer tutoring based upon area of study or program.
+Various study skill workshops and learning lunches are conducted on topics such as note taking, memory skills, listening skills, time management, and test taking.